Orcas Cove Sea Kayaking 4 hour tour

 We take payment in full at time of booking.
 Tickets are fully refundable, less a $25 processing fee, if cancelled at least 14 days before the trip date.
 Cancellations with less than 14 days prior notice are non-refundable.
 We do offer a full refund in the unlikely event that your Cruise Ship is running too late for your trip to be rescheduled, or if your cruise ship misses port.
 Southeast Sea Kayaks reserves the right to cancel trips for unsafe conditions (occasionally we have high winds) in which case all money will be refunded in full.
 Rain is not unsafe - we will dress you for the weather.
 All participants must sign a waiver, a copy is available on our FAQ page

 Kayaking in Southeast Alaska is all about staying warm and dry.
 We provide all the necessary outerwear and gear so that our guests do not have to bring special clothing or equipment.
 We ask that you dress in warm, comfortable layers.
-Paddling jackets and rain pants are provided and most guests will wear our paddle jacket as the outer layer, leaving their own coats in the office.
+Guests usually wear our paddle jackets as the outer layer, leaving their own coats in the office.
 We use spray-skirts on the kayaks to help keep you dry.
 Sneakers, sport sandals or rubber boots are ideal for foot wear rather than large hiking boots which tend to be too bulky for the kayaks.
 A baseball cap or brimmed hat is and sunglasses are a great idea on sunny days.
-Please do not wear high heels which can be dangerous on the docks.
+No heels please - they can be dangerous on the docks.
 Dry bags are provided to protect your camera or video recorder and any other small items you would like to bring on the kayaks with you.
 We have a safe place where you can store purses and backpacks while you are paddling.

 How to Find Us and Trip Timing for Cruise Ship Visitors

-Cruise ship visitors will meet us at the on the cruise ship dock (detailed instructions on the ticket.)
-Visitors staying locally can meet us at the dock or at our store location.
+We meet all our guests right on the cruise ship dock.
 If you are arriving by cruise ship, please allow 15 minutes from the time your ship docks to your trip's starting time, so if your ship arrives at 7am then you can book a tour that begins at 7:15am or later.
 Occasionally, we will book tour "on arrival" for ships that have very short times in port.
-For example, Golden Princess passengers, can book the 7am Orcas Cove tour time and we meet as soon as everyone is off the ship.
 Please call or email us for details.
 At the end of the trip please allow 1 hour between your trip's finishing time and the departure time for your cruise ship.
 For example: the 8am Orcas Cove Tour finishes at 12noon so that trip would work for any ships departing at or after 1pm.